Protein: Beef

 Searing the meat

 Place just enough oil or fat in a cast iron pan, to cover the bottom of the pan.
 Heat over high heat.
 Make sure your hood is on because this will produce a lot of smoke once you start cooking.
-If you are worried about the smoke produced you can also sear the steak on a very hot grill.
+If you are worried about the smoke produced, you can also sear the steak on a very hot charcoal grill or wood fire grill over hot coals.
+While a gas grill can be used, unless it has an infrared searing option, they often do not reach high enough temperatures to get a quick sear on the outside of the steak.

 Place the steak in the pan and sear for about 45-90 seconds per side.
 Consider wearing heat resistant gloves or over mitts to avoid burning yourself if the oil splatters.

-You want a nice hard char on the outside.
-The steak pictured below cooked for about 45 seconds per side and could have benefitted by going a little longer, but it was on the thin side for this recipe and we wanted to avoid overcooking it.
+You want a nice crust or hard char on the outside of the steak.
+The steak pictured below cooked for about 45 seconds per side and could have benefitted by going a little longer, but it was on the thin side for this Fiorentina steak recipe, and we wanted to avoid overcooking it.
 Thicker steaks are far less likely to overcook so give it at least a minute per side and see how the crust looks.

+Once the steak has rested it is ready to eat.
 To serve the Florentine Style Porterhouse, season the steak with a little fine, course sea salt and cut into slices.
+Again, we recommend using only salt to season the steak.

 Bon appetite!